Free for a week, then $19 for your first month

 • Crave deep session analytics?
 Upheal’s emotion timeline delivers insights no static note can.

-• Starting out or testing new workflows?
+• Starting or testing new workflows?
 Carepatron’s free tier lets you trial an all‑in‑one platform without opening your wallet.

 Match the tool’s pros and cons to your workflow, compliance requirements, and budget.
 The payoff can be significant: clinicians in our Reddit sample reported reclaiming 30–60 minutes of administrative time per day after moving to the right platform—freeing you to focus on what matters most: effective, outcome‑driven therapy.